terrorizer1980/seraph-id-smart-contracts/recovery-mechanism.md

 >*The recovery mechanism is desired for the back up of the issuer.
 For Credential, recovery can be done through off-chain methods, such as backup and cloud hosting.
 Credential recovery is beyond the scope of this article.*

-## Data changed
+## Specification

 There should be the data structure to store the recovery information.

 The recovery consists of two parts, namely, the threshold and the members.
-Members stores all the public keys in the recovery, and the threshold is used to specify the minimum signatures to verify the message，, as shown below：
+Members stores all the public keys in the recovery, and the threshold is used to specify the minimum signatures to verify the message, as shown below：

 ```json
   {